-I am honored to be one of the many to offer you a warm welcome to Eureka College.
-My name is Allyssa Post and I will be your Student Body President for the 2020-2021 academic year.
-While this year will have many changes, I am confident that we will have many opportunities for students of all ages to be able to enjoy the next two semesters.
+I am honored to help welcome you to Eureka College.
+My name is Chloe Overstreet, and I will be your Student Body President for the 2021-2022 academic year.
+As with every school year there will be changes, challenges and opportunities.
+I am confident that all of these will bring great joy to our students and campus over the next two semesters.
+I am looking forward to seeing your faces, old and new, on campus this year.

-Eureka has a plethora of activities that are available at our disposal.
-Within this handbook you will be able to find all these organizations and activities.
-It is my hope that you will take advantage of all these opportunities, so that you can become a well-rounded individual.
-Our clubs and organizations can teach you responsibility, leadership, and bring you out of your comfort zone.
-Whether this is the end of your Uniquely Eureka experience or the beginning, there is still opportunity out there.
+Eureka has a multitude of activities available at our disposal.
+Within this handbook, you will be able to find these organizations and activities.
+It is my hope that you will take advantage of all these opportunities, so that you can continue to develop yourself as a student and individual.
+Involvement in our clubs and organizations teaches you responsibility, leadership, and brings you out of your comfort zone to grow as a person.
+Eureka offers to students the distinct opportunity to be heavily involved on campus, and I hope each of you get involved on campus.
+Whether this is the end of your Eureka experience or the beginning, there is still opportunity out there.